ruifurtado/CMU/README.txt

 	- GET USER INFORMATION (including current score and trajectories) : CHECK

-	- SEND NEW TRAJECTORY : POR FAZER
+	- SEND NEW TRAJECTORY : CHECK

-	- SHOW MOST RECENT AND PAST TRAJECTORIES ON A MAP : POR FAZER
+	- SHOW MOST RECENT AND PAST TRAJECTORIES ON A MAP : CHECK

 3. BETWEEN MOBILE DEVICES (using WIFI Direct)